Dr Åke Olsson Foundation for Hematological Research

 - For applicants who have previously been awarded grants from this call, a progress report must be attched for consideration of the new application.

 The application must be submitted digitally.
-The online form will be available through KI Prisma during the application period, January 7 – 21, 2020.
-The application period closes 2.00 pm.
+The online form will be available through KI Prisma during the application period, January 10 – 24, 2023.
+The application period opens at 10 am on January 10 and closes 2 pm on January 24.

 Decision of grant will be taken by the Board of the Foundation.
 All applicants will be notified by e-mail in April.

-Reports are submitted in Prisma approximately 12 months after the money has been paid out.
-You will receive an email notification when it is time to report.
+Reports are submitted in August and September the year after you have been granted.
+You will receive an email notification from Foundations and Funds when it is time to report.

 For questions regarding this call please e-mail: email@example.com